EduardoZepeda/coffee-bytes-hugo/content/posts/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 ![Startups are just a wrapper for chatgpt](images/ai-company-chatgpt.jpg)

-And not that the above is wrong, but I would prefer that all the possibilities that AI has to offer be explored, that we train neural networks to automate every tedious aspect of society and free humans from the paradigm of performing repetitive 9-5 tasks.
-I want more investment in AI, but one that "adds value," not just seeks to capitalize as quick as possible.
+And not that the above is wrong, but I would prefer that all the possibilities that AI has to offer be explored, that we train neural networks to automate every tedious aspect of society and free humans from the paradigm of performing repetitive 9-5 tasks or maybe to improve human's health via [drug design](/en/artificial-intelligence-drug-design-for-developers/).
+I want more investment in AI, but one that "adds value," not just seeks to profit as quick as possible.

 ## Companies are running out of Data to train LLM